Resolving Disputes and Approving Appraisal Records

 - any other action of the appraisal district, chief appraiser or ARB that applies to and adversely affects the property owner.

-Form 50-162 addresses designating an agent for property other than a single-family residence in which the owner resides.
-The second form – Form 50-241 – is for designating an agent for a single-family residence and states in boldface type that a taxpayer may wish to contact the appraisal office or taxing units for free information or forms.
-Use of the form is required unless the property owner filed a valid designation before Jan.
-1, 1990.
+Property owner representation.
+A property owner may have an agent present his or her protest.
+The property owner must designate the agent in writing.
+A property manager or other person who has legal authority to act for the property owner in naming tax agents may also designate an agent.
+Comptroller Rule 9.3044 requires the property owner to use Comptroller Forms 50-162-1 or 50-241-1 for designating an agent (see Appendix C).
+Form 50-162-1 addresses designating an agent for property other than a single-family residence in which the owner resides.
+The second form—Form 50-241-1—is for designating an agent for a single-family residence and states in boldface type that a taxpayer may wish to contact the appraisal office or taxing units for free information or forms.
+Use of the form is required unless the property owner filed a valid designation before January 1, 1990.
 The ARB may not require a property owner to designate an agent in any other manner.
-An owner does not have to file a form for an attorney, mortgage lender, an owner's employee or a person who simply acts as a courier.
+An owner does not have to file a form for an attorney, mortgage lender, owner’s employee or for a person who simply acts as a courier.

+Granting a hearing.
 The ARB determines whether or not it will hear a protest.
 The ARB decides if the protest notice is timely filed and the notice has the necessary elements that make up a protest.
-Carefully determining whether the property owner is entitled to a hearing protects the owner's right to protest.
-Also, the ARB may find itself defending a lawsuit if it denies a hearing to which a property owner was entitled.
+Carefully determining whether the property owner is entitled to a hearing protects the owner’s right to protest.
+In addition, the ARB may find itself defending a lawsuit if it denies a hearing to which a property owner was entitled under Tax Code Chapter 41.

-A property owner who is denied a hearing has the right to bring suit directly to district court; the owner may sue directly by filing a petition or an application to force the ARB to provide the hearing.
+A property owner who is denied a hearing has the right to bring suit directly to district court.
+The aggrieved owner may sue directly by filing a petition or an application to force the ARB to provide the hearing.
 If the court finds that the owner was wrongfully denied a hearing, it will order the ARB to hold the hearing.
-In addition, the court may award the property owner court costs and attorney's fees.
+In addition, the court may award the property owner court costs and attorney’s fees.

 The ARB may rule on a protest at the conclusion of the protest hearing or may postpone the decision to a later date.
-If the ARB divides into panels to hear separate cases, a hearings panel cannot make a final decision.
-An ARB's decision is not final until a majority of the entire ARB approves the panel's recommendation.
+If the ARB divides into panels to hear separate cases, a hearings panel can’t make a final decision.
+A panel’s decision is not final until a majority of the entire ARB approves the panel’s recommendation.

 If the ARB postpones a decision, it must tell the parties when it will make the final decision.
 Any postponed decisions must be in open sessions.